nhn/tui.editor/plugins/code-syntax-highlight/README.md

 ##### Include Only Languages ​​You Need

 If you include the **normal** version of the plugin, only the languages ​​you need are available.
-At this time, you should also include the language files of `Prism.js`, and if you only include it, the languages ​​available to the plugin are registered.
+At this time, you should also include the language files of `prismjs`, and if you only include it, the languages ​​available to the plugin are registered.

-> Note : The CDN provided by `Prism.js` contains several language files.
+> Note : The CDN provided by `prismjs` contains several language files.
 If you want to add other language files, you can use [cdnjs](https://cdnjs.com/libraries/prism) to add each language file or upload a file containing only the language you need on [this page](https://prismjs.com/download.html).

 ```html
 ...